 Legacy Planning Law Group knows that the best way to help our clients is to understand their long-term care planning needs and help them build that plan.
-If you’re interested in learning more about Veterans Pension Planning, please book your free 15-minute phone call with us today!
+If you’re interested in learning more about Veterans Benefits Planning in Jacksonville, please book your free 15-minute phone call with us today!

 For qualifying veterans, Aid and Attendance is paid in addition to the basic pension rate for seriously disabled wartime veterans who have limited or no income, and who are age 65 or older, or, if under 65, who are permanently and totally disabled.

-Application for Aid and Attendance Benefits is a complex and lengthy process.
+Application for Aid and Attendance Veterans Benefits is a complex and lengthy process.
 The forms are available for you to do this yourself, but be advised that if you apply and your application is denied, you must wait a year before you can reapply.
-For these reasons, many people seek assistance in completing the application.
+For these reasons, many people seek assistance from an elder law attorney in completing the application.

 The 2019 Maximum Benefits